coshx/caravel/README.md

 ## WKWebView

 Caravel 1.1.0 supports `WKWebView`.
-Keep in mind this class is still in beta and might not work as expected.
+Keep in mind this component is still in beta and might not work as expected.
 We won't ship you a 🍕 if your app does not work.

 Anyway.
-If you're this kind of guy involved in some risky business, here how to use Caravel with this object.
-Be careful, it is a two-step process.
+If you're this kind of guy who likes being involved in some risky business, here is an example about how to use Caravel with it.
+Be careful, it is a 2-step process.

 ```swift
 class MyController: UIViewController {